equinixmetal-archive/docs-packet-legacy/products/03-servers/02-key-features/11-metadata.md

 local-ipv4
 ```

 To get the specific metadata resources, you can query each of the options above as follows.
-This example metadata query returns the instance UUID:
+This example metadata query returns the instance ID:

 ```
 root@metadata:~# curl https://metadata.packet.net/2009-04-04/meta-data/instance-id